benjamin5252/Sorting-Visualizer-with-c/README.md

 # How to use
 The sample input .srt data is in the "SortData" folder. <br />
-To make the sortingViz, type command "make sortingViz.c" <br />
+To make the sortingViz, type command "make sortingViz" <br />
 To run the program, type command "./sortingViz SortData/filename.srt" <br />

 # .srt Grammer